DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 ## The primitives: `string`, `number`, and `boolean`

 JavaScript has three very commonly used [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive): `string`, `number`, and `boolean`.
 Each has a corresponding type in TypeScript.
-As you might expect, these are the same names you’d see if you used the JavaScript `typeof` operator on a value of those types:
+As you might expect, these are the same names you'd see if you used the JavaScript `typeof` operator on a value of those types:

 - `string` represents string values like `"Hello, world"`
 - `number` is for numbers like `42`.
-JavaScript does not have a special runtime value for integers, so there’s no equivalent to `int` or `float` - everything is simply number
+JavaScript does not have a special runtime value for integers, so there's no equivalent to `int` or `float` - everything is simply number
 - `boolean` is for the two values `true` and `false`

 > The type names `String`, `Number`, and `Boolean` (starting with capital letters) are legal, but refer to some special built-in types that will very rarely appear in your code.
 Always use string, number, or boolean for types.

 ## Arrays

 To specify the type of an array like `[1, 2, 3]`, you can use the syntax `number[]`; this syntax works for any type (e.g. `string[]` is an array of strings, and so on).
 You may also see this written as `Array<number>`, which means the same thing.
-We’ll learn more about the syntax `T<U>` when we cover generics.
+We'll learn more about the syntax `T<U>` when we cover generics.

 > Note that [number] is a different thing; refer to the section on [Tuples](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types).

 ## `any`

-TypeScript also has a special type, `any`, that you can use whenever you don’t want a particular value to cause typechecking errors.
+TypeScript also has a special type, `any`, that you can use whenever you don't want a particular value to cause typechecking errors.

-When a value is of type `any`, you can access any properties of it (which will in turn be of type `any`), call it like a function, assign it to (or from) a value of any type, or pretty much anything else that’s syntactically legal:
+When a value is of type `any`, you can access any properties of it (which will in turn be of type `any`), call it like a function, assign it to (or from) a value of any type, or pretty much anything else that's syntactically legal:

 ```ts
 let obj: any = { x: 0 };